 You can set limits to the number of participants that can add a session to their personal schedules.
 You might use this when you have limited seats in a conference room.
 You can limit attendees by a data type, or a custom group.

 Webinars are designed to be one-way broadcasts by invited speakers, with attendees being able to ask questions within the chat or designated q&a tool, but not actively participating in the presentation.
 Creating a webinar is similar to creating a standard session as shown in the section above.

-1. In the 'Event Settings' tab and click 'Event Program'.
+1. In the 'Event Settings' tab click 'Event Agenda'.
 At the top right you will see a button named 'Create Session'.

 2. Enter your session name and select 'Virtual Webinar' in the 'Format' section.

 3. Fill out the session details as you would with a 'Standard session' in the section above.
 Please note, a webinar cannot be longer than 60 minutes.
 Click 'Save and continue' to continue or 'Save and finish' to save the session details and continue later.

 4. Fill out the 'Session details' page as you would with a 'Standard session' shown in the section above.
 Please note, in order for a speaker to get the speaker view you must add them as a 'speaker' in the dashboard.